Eric-Z-Math/ThZhang.github.io/_pages/about.md

   - /about.html
 ---

 I'm a 3rd year applied mathematics Ph.D student at the University of Minnesota, Twin Cities.
 My PhD advisor is [Prof. Hans Othmer](https://www-users.cse.umn.edu/~othmer/).
 I earned an Honors B.S in mathematics and applied mathematics at CKC Honors College, Zhejiang University in 2020, and my undergraduate thesis was advised by [Prof. Qinghai Zhang](https://person.zju.edu.cn/en/qinghai).
-Currently, I am also working with [Prof. Gregory Handy](https://gregoryhandy.github.io/), [Prof. Jia Gou](https://jiagou105.github.io/), [Prof. Christoph Kirst](https://neurograd.ucsf.edu/people/christoph-kirst-phd-ms-bs) and [Prof. Dongyeop Kang](https://dykang.github.io/).
+Currently, I am also working with [Prof. Gregory Handy](https://gregoryhandy.github.io/), [Prof. Jia Gou](https://jiagou105.github.io/), [Prof. Christoph Kirst](https://neurograd.ucsf.edu/people/christoph-kirst-phd-ms-bs), [Prof. Dongyeop Kang](https://dykang.github.io/), and [Prof. Yulong Lu](https://lu.math.umn.edu/).

 My research interests include Computational biology, Computational Neuroscience, Complex Networks and NLP.
 I have a strong interest in understanding the function of our brain, from both the biochemical direction (e.g. modeling the tripartite synapse with dynamical systems), and the computational direction (e.g. exploring its computation ability with recurrent neuronal networks).
 Moreover, I am also interested in NLP and hope to explore its interaction with some functions of the brain (e.g. cognition and learning).